opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 I think you can provide the same Git SDK API regardless whether Isomorphic Git is chosen or libgit2 to do git operations.

 As for regretting choose either technology in the future.
 We would potentially need to think through different kinds of applications that will be built with Git SDK.
-Some will be done as part of this RFC below.
+Some are done as part of this RFC below.

 If many features will not be available in libgit2, then it would most likely make more sense to use Isomorphic Git as it's much easier to iterate on JS code than C (potentially).